 During winter, only minimal heating was required through a fireplace using locally sourced firewood.
 Throughout the ongoing summer, the house has performed quite well to lower the temperature passively through natural ventilation, a Heat Recovery Ventilation system, insulation, and thermal mass.

 This extremely comfortable and efficient home is not connected to natural gas and with a medium size solar installation (5kW) the home runs carbon positive.
 In fact it exports around 3500kW of electricity annually.
-The garden is also currently being established, so more water is used than will be in the future, but it currently provides 65L/person/day.
+The garden is also currently being established, so more water is used than will be in the future, but it currently consumes 65L/person/day.
 There is also a provision for greywater to be used in the future, the plan is to implement this to be ready for the coming summer December 2019.